oasis-tcs/openc2-usecases/TTD-PlugfestHackathon/poc_agenda.md

 attendance, will of the group, and whim of the moderator.

+Please note that on 28-Oct the US will still be on Daylight Savings Time but Europe will have switched to standard time on 25-Oct.
+We unfortunately scheduled during the confusing week.

 * 7:45 AM - 8:00 AM - Zoom open, watercooler conversation
 * 8:00 AM - 9:45 AM - Breakout Sesson #1
    - Topics arranged pre-plugfest